 As I discovered, your employer’s insurance plan can be way overpriced, which could make COBRA cost prohibitive for you.
 Then what?

-The 2015 health insurance marketplace open enrollment doesn’t begin until November 15, 2014.
-This and future enrollment periods will be much shorter than the inaugural one (3 vs. 6 months).
+The ACA marketplace open enrollment now only runs from the beginning of November to mid December for most states.
 That means everyone who wants to sign up for insurance has three months to do it, and nine other months where they cannot.
 Thankfully, there are exceptions.

 For starters, if you are eligible, you can apply and enroll in Medicaid or the Children’s Health Insurance Program (CHIP) any time.
 There is no limited open enrollment period for these programs.
 Also, members of federally recognized tribes and Alaska native shareholders are eligible to enroll any time.